Industry Analysis & Industry Trends

 In the five years to 2016, revenue for the Used Car Dealers industry is expected to trend higher, albeit off a low recessionary base.
 Because the industry relies strongly on consumers to drive revenue growth, fluctuations in disposable income dictate the direction of the industry.
 In the coming years, rising disposable income levels are anticipated to increase the likelihood an individual purchases a big-ticket item, such as a used automobile... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter

-The Used Car Dealers industry is mature, and, relative to other automotive industries, has been fairly recession-resistant.
-Although used car dealers faced sharp revenue declines in 2009, the drops were modest in comparison with new car dealers.
-Over the 10 years to 2019, industry value added, a measure of the industry's contribution to the economy, is expected to grow at an average annual rate of 2.7%.
-Similarly, GDP is expected to grow 2.7% over the same period.
+The Used Car Dealers industry is mature and, relative to other automotive industries, is fairly resistant to economic downturns.
+Over the 10 years to 2022, industry value added, a measure of the industry's contribution to the economy, is expected to grow at an average annual rate of 4.0%.
+By contrast, GDP is expected to grow 2.0% over the same period.

 The number of used car dealerships is highly stable.
 Moreover, the industry has minimal barriers to entry, allowing individuals or nonemployers to participate.
 The Used Car Dealers industry generally suffers from a poor public image as a result of the industry's emphasis on high-margin sales techniques.
 Companies not following this trend, such as CarMax, are rapidly gaining market share over traditional dealerships.